civican/legisinfo/43-2/bills/C-30/bill_text.md

 The eighth paragraph of the preamble to the `Public Service Employment Act` is replaced by the following:

-the Government of Canada is committed to **an inclusive** public service that **reflects the diversity of Canada's population**, that embodies linguistic duality and that is characterized by fair, transparent employment practices, respect for employees, effective dialogue, and recourse aimed at resolving appointment issues;
+the Government of Canada is committed to an inclusive public service that reflects the diversity of Canada's population, that embodies linguistic duality and that is characterized by fair, transparent employment practices, respect for employees, effective dialogue, and recourse aimed at resolving appointment issues;

 ### Section 278